top of page

 MORPHOLOGY:

-The study of how words are structured.
+The study of how words are structured based on meaningful units.

 Morphemes: